tewhey-lab/tewhey-lab.github.io/gratitude/index.md

 - Willingness to work in a team-oriented, dynamic setting
 - Prior research experience is a plus but not required

-Interested candidates should send CV and Contact information for 3 references to: zhouzhj09@uchicago.edu
+Interested candidates should send CV and Contact information for 3 references to: <a href="zhouzhj09@uchicago.edu/" > zhouzhj09@uchicago.edu </a>

 ### Postdoctoral Fellow Opportunities: